Mx-Angel/ConnText-Docs/Design/ArchitectureNotes.md

 The server health component will monitor the health and performance of the ConnText application.
 It will provide real-time metrics and alerts for system administrators, helping to ensure the application remains responsive and reliable.

 #### Real-Time Media Component
 This service will handle real-time audio and video communication between users.
 It will use WebRTC for connections and provide features such as screen sharing.
+This component will work closely with the communication component to ensure seamless media transmission.

 #### Communication Component
-This component will facilitate both non-real-time and real-time messaging between users.
+This component will facilitate both non-real-time and real-time communication between users.
 It will manage the sending and receiving of messages and will be coupled closely with the real-time media component.
-It will be one of only 2 components allowed to directly interface with the network component
+It will be the only component allowed to directly interface with the network component.
+Providing a single point of contact for all communication-related tasks.

 #### Media Component
-The media component will handle the uploading, processing, and delivery of media files (images, videos, audio) within the ConnText application.
-It will ensure that media files are stored efficiently and can be accessed quickly by users.
+The media component will handle the uploading and processing of media files (images, videos, audio) within the ConnText application.
+It will ensure that media files are stored efficiently and can be accessed quickly by the user.

 #### Data Management Component
 The data management component will be responsible for managing the application's data storage and retrieval.
 It will handle database interactions, data caching, password storage and data synchronization between different services.
+This is the main component for data-related operations and will store application data on the users device with restrictions on access and sharing.

 #### User Management Component
 The user management component will handle user profiles, preferences, and settings.
 It will manage user data and ensure that user preferences are respected across the application.
+It will also be the point of contact for user-related operations as details about the user should be routed through this component.

 #### Network Component
 The network component will handle all requests between the frontend and backend services.
 It will manage API calls, WebSocket connections, and other network-related tasks.